GMELab/EX-TERR/README.md

 #### 9. Get rotations

-If the file is not initially generated, this initial step generates rotation matrices that will be applied to summary statistic data to convert variant information into rotated genetic information.
-The standard deviation of each rotation is also generated in order to allow filtering.
+If the file is not initially generated, `get_Rotations.R` generates rotation matrices that will be applied to summary statistic data to convert variant information into rotated genetic information.
+The standard deviation of each rotation is also generated in order to allow filtering of rotated components.

 <br>